Dr. Kenneth Newbold

 M.S.W., Universidad Interamericana in San Juan, Puerto Rico

-Pérez has served as associate professor of social work at Goshen College since 2012.
+Pérez has served as associate professor of social work at Goshen College since 2012 and became senior director of intercultural development and educational partnerships in the college’s Center for Intercultural and International Education in 2014.
 Prior to coming to Goshen College, Pérez was employed at Northeastern Center, a community mental health center in Northeast Indiana.
 There he worked on authoring the Bienvenido curriculum, a nationally recognized mental health promotion curriculum for Latino immigrants that addresses access to mental health services, increased knowledge of mental health and increased sense of belonging for Latinos in their respective communities.
 The curriculum has been implemented in 13 cities in Indiana and is available in 14 states across the United States.

 Pérez earned a bachelor’s degree in social work from Eastern Mennonite University (EMU), as well as a graduate certificate in conflict transformation from EMU.
 He earned a master’s degree in social work from the Universidad Interamericana in San Juan, Puerto Rico, and is a member of the Academy of Certified Social Workers.
 His social work experiences include hospice social work, emergency social services 911 and community mental health.
 Pérez lives in Goshen with his wife and three children.